Sunday, October 25, 2020

 Unless you were part of the industry's development decades ago, most people would have scoffed at the idea that video games are an art form.
 Given the state of of video games today, however, it's tough to argue.
 Like books, movies, etc., video games have the power to speak to us through a medium that is fictional yet relative, and representative yet stimulating.
 But where books inspire imagination and movies guide you through an imagined experience, video games add yet another layer of imagination: participation.
 Players vicariously take on the roles of the characters, directing them within the limitations of agency granted by the game/technology.
 This experience is dichotomous; on one hand (no pun intended) are the technical mechanics of participation/gameplay (control, vision, action, interaction, etc.), and on the other hand are the elements of narrative (setting, character, dialogue, plot, etc.) In Skill Up's review of The Last of Us Part 2, this dichotomy is heavily, heavily biased to one hand with a lack of underpinning knowledge on the other.
 It does not do the game full justice.

-There are many different types of gamers, and Skill Up is one I've come to categorize as a gamer who loves gameplay—the first hand, in-the-moment experience of interacting with the game's virtual world through the mechanics that allow this.
+There are many different types of gamers, and Skill Up is one I've come to categorize as a gamer who loves gameplay—the first hand, in-the-moment experience of interacting with the game's virtual world through quick and accurate button pushing.
 Another way of putting this is: the details surrounding punching, kicking, shooting, attacking, etc. are of utmost importance.
 And yet another way of putting this is, some of his criticisms of TLoU2's gameplay are spot on.
 Gameplay has been slightly enhanced and improved from Part 1, but the loop overall is very similar, nothing truly innovative coming out the game.
 Naughty Dog clearly did not want to deviate too far from the success that was Part 1, and yes, there are absolutely other games with better control, response, action, etc. on the market.
 SkillUp nails this.
 Trouble is, gameplay isn't the game's prime focus, and by focusing so heavily on gameplay Skill Up failed to see what the game's focus actually is.

 The Last of Us Part 2 is a 25-30 hour game experience, of which 10-12 hours is purely cinematic (cut scenes in which zero gameplay is possible).
 Another way of putting this is: 30-40% of the game is focused on plot, dialogue, and character, with particular emphasis on mimetic emotion and facial expression.
 There are extremely few other games which invest this proportion of time into these elements.
 Where games like Super Mario Bros or God of War are 80-90% action, TLoU2 is simply not.
 It's primarily a narrative experience, one intended to examine and expose the inner workings of the psyche and emotions of the main characters, and to make the player - the person sitting vicariously in the shoes of the characters - feel and understand something about the broader human condition in the process.
 Love it or leave it, toasting zombies with a flamethrower is secondary.